Licmeth/cam-scanner-2/README.md

 4. Press the "Capture" button to take the picture
 5. Review the automatically cropped and transformed document
 6. Press "Save as PDF" to save the document, or "Retake" to capture again
-7. Access settings via the menu icon (three horizontal lines) in the top-left corner

 ## Building the Project